 # 10 – Black Sabbath

 Sounding more like the audio from a musical horror film, Black Sabbath is claimed by many to be the song that started it all.
 Reportedly based on a Geezer Butler nightmare, Black Sabbath not only gave the band its name but its feel as well.
-The demonic sensibility and fiendish story became the trademark of Sabbath from that point forward.
+The demonic sensibility and fiendish story became the trademark of Black Sabbath from that point forward.
 Perhaps a bit overly maudlin to some your patience will be rewarded with a classic Iommi guitar groove about four minutes in.

 # 9 – N.I.B.